I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportrequestpowerstatechange.md

 ## Remarks

 The <b>AtaPortRequestPowerStateChange</b> routine is used when a miniport driver might have to initiate a power state change, such as when a hot-plug operation occurs.
+<div class="alert"><b>Note</b>   The practice of doing idle detection from an ATA miniport driver is discouraged. </div><div> </div>

 ## Requirements
 | &nbsp; | &nbsp; |